Virtual vector bundles and graded Thom spectra: Orientations and the graded Thom isomorphism

 \subsection{Orientability with respect to the Stiefel $\cW$-spaces $V$ and $\tilde V_{\even}$}

-Now we specialize to orientations with respect to the Stiefel $\cW$-spaces $V$ and $\tilde V_{\even}$ which are of course closely related to orientations with respect to the Eilenberg--Mac Lane spectra $H\mZ/2$ and $H\mZ$.
-In the case of $V$, we can realize the 0th Postnikov section $\mS^{\cW}[V_{\{0\}}]\to H\mZ/2$ as a map of commutative orthogonal ring spectra (see e.g.\ \cite{Schwede-SymSp}).
-Using the positive stable model structure on commutative $\mS^{\cW}[V_{\{0\}}]$-algebras, we may further assume that $H\mZ/2$ is cofibrant and positive fibrant as an $\mS^{\cW}[V_{\{0\}}]$-algebra.
-Passing to the graded units, this in turn gives rise to a $\cW$-equivalence $V_{\{0\}}\to \GL_1^{\cW}(H\mZ/2)$.
-Clearly, every $\cW$-space is orientable with respect to $V$ (or, according to our conventions, a cofibrant replacement of $V$) which gives the graded Thom isomorphism
+Now we specialize to orientations with respect to the Stiefel $\cW$-spaces $V$ and $\tilde V_{\even}$.
+These are of course closely related to orientations with respect to the Eilenberg--Mac Lane spectra $H\mZ/2$ and $H\mZ$.
+In the case of $V$, we first choose a cofibrant replacement $V^{\cof}$ and then we realize the 0th Postnikov section $\mS^{\cW}[V_{\{0\}}^{\cof}]\to H\mZ/2$ as a map of commutative orthogonal ring spectra (see e.g.\ \cite{Schwede-SymSp}).
+Using the positive stable model structure on commutative $\mS^{\cW}[V_{\{0\}}^{\cof}]$-algebras, we may further assume that $H\mZ/2$ is positive fibrant and cofibrant as a commutative $\mS^{\cW}[V_{\{0\}}^{\cof}]$-algebra.
+Passing to graded units, we get a $\cW$-equivalence $V_{\{0\}}^{\cof}\to \GL_1^{\cW}(H\mZ/2)$.
+By Lemma~\ref{lem:VhW-BW-equivalence}, every \mbox{$\cW$-space} is orientable with respect to $V$ and hence with respect to $V^{\cof}$.
+This gives the graded Thom isomorphism